soyoungjung1/Bot563/notebook-log.md

 So it seems like raxml was installed well.

 ## Run the RAxML-ng
-I copied my alligned data set into the same folder (software/raxml-ng_v1 folder)
+I copied my aligned data set into the same folder (software/raxml-ng_v1 folder)
 ```
 (base) soyoungjung@Soyoungs-MacBook-Pro raxml-ng_v1 % cp ~/Documents/Bot563/Bot563/grouped_genes_aligned.fasta .
 ```
 ## Model Test using ModelTest-NG
-The evolutionary model affects how your tree is built because it determines the rate in which nucleotides or amino acids are substituted, and the frequency in which they occur- thus affecting branch length, distances, and likelihood of a tree.
-The best evolutionary model can vary across enzyme families and is dependent on what taxa are included.

-### Download
-If there is no binary for your system or it is not working, you can either download the sources distribution or clone this repository ``` git clone https://github.com/ddarriba/modeltest ``` to my Bot563 folder.
+There are different models in RAxML and it is important to use best model for my data set.
+So I used Modeltest-ng to figure out which model would be suitable for my data set.

 ### Install ModelTest using git
-1. If there is no binary for your system or it is not working, you can either download the sources distribution or clone this repository ``` git clone https://github.com/ddarriba/modeltest ``` to my Bot563 folder.
+1. I downloaded by cloning this repository ``` git clone https://github.com/ddarriba/modeltest ``` to my Bot563 folder.

 2. Install the dependencies.
 You can simply run (for mac):
 First make sure homebrew (https://brew.sh/) is installed.
 Try ```brew```.